 One workspace for planning and tracking.
 Kanban board with To Do / In Progress / Done.
 Each card links to the full planning session with codebase context.
 No more scattered markdown files across chat windows.

 BYO agents.
 No lock-in.
 Cursor, Codex, Claude Code, Gemini — connected via OAuth, the same way GitHub connects today.
 You keep your existing agent subscriptions.
 Tekk coordinates them.
+Platforms like Cursor are scaling autonomous agent execution and Codex now supports parallel subagents — Tekk sits above all of them.

 How It Works